-In addition to the three exam papers that will be sat for A level Mathematics, there are an additional four equally weighted Further Mathematics papers.
-Three of these papers are based on the Pure content and the fourth paper is either an optional Advanced Mechanics or Statistics module.
-All seven papers are sat at the end of Year 13.
+In addition to the three exam papers that will be sat for A level Mathematics, there are an additional four equallyweighted Further Mathematics papers.
+Three of these papers are based on the Pure content and the fourth paper is either an Advanced Mechanics or Statistics module.
+All seven papers are sat at the end of upper sixth.